March 14, 1887– Sylvia Beach:

 Beach and Monnier lived together from 1920 to 1936, when Monnier’s affair with some other French woman caused them to separate.
 In true lesbian fashion, they soon reconciled, broke up, got back together again, and then remained together until Monnier’s death in 1955.

 Shakespeare & Company never re-opened again after the war, but Beach stayed in Paris until she left this incarnation in 1962.
 She died in her small upstairs apartment where she had lived most of her life, where she had watched the 20th century unfold, and where she found the three great loves of her: Monnier, Shakespeare & Company, and James Joyce.
 She was 75 years old.

 Though Beach lived all of her adult life abroad, she is buried, not in Paris, but in a Princeton cemetery with her family.
 Her papers were donated to the Princeton University Library.

-There exists on the incomparable Oregon coast, Sylvia Beach Hotel, a sort of large B&B with a literary theme, no phones, no TV, no Wi-Fi, and rooms named: The Mark Twain, The Emily Dickinson, The Charles Dickens and The Ernest Hemingway.
-Please, don’t make me stay there.
+There exists on the incomparable Oregon coast, the Sylvia Beach Hotel, a sort of large B&B with a literary theme, no phones, no TV, no Wi-Fi, and rooms named: The Emily Dickinson, The Charles Dickens, The Mark Twain, and The Ernest Hemingway.
+I hear it’s lovely, but please, don’t make me stay there.
 I am terribly afraid of B&Bs.
 The idea of taking breakfast with strangers is not my cup o’ tea.
 I wish the Sylvia Beach Hotel featured rooms such as: The Friedrich Nietzsche, The Franz Kafka, The Sylvia Plath (minus an oven), or The Edward Gorey, now that would certainly make for an especially interesting stay.